thinkshout/feeding-texas/about/events/feeding-with-impact-conference.md

 ---
 Please join us for the **2015 “Feeding With Impact” Conference**!

-* Gain new skills
+* Gain new skills and knowledge
 * Network with colleagues from across Texas
 * Connect the dots between nutrition education, benefits outreach and VISTAs at your food bank.

 The conference will take place at the Sheraton Austin at the Capitol.

-Feeding Texas has negotiated a rate for conference attendees of $126/night: [register and reserve a room here](http://bit.ly/1Mi01pD).
+We have negotiated an attendee rate of $126/night: [Register and reserve a room here](http://bit.ly/1Mi01pD).

 Tentative workshop sessions include: